[Note: I read this book in September 2013 and it remains one of my all-time favorites.]

 Let me now say what this book is not.
 It is not a deep philosophy text, despite the title.
 Nor is it a self- help book or a how-to guide.
 And, for those who are familiar with Christensen’s religious faith (he is a Mormon), this book is secular enough to appeal to non-religious readers.

-The best summary description is that the book is a distillation of the top 10-15 business theories that Christensen is known for influencing and / or creating and their application to the personal domains of life and career management.
+The best summary description is that the book is a distillation of the top 10-15 business theories that Christensen is known for influencing and/or creating and their application to the personal domains of life and career management.
 An interesting approach.
 Rather a coming of full circle from the early management and business theories by the likes of Peter Drucker, Edgar Schein, et al, which they had created by applying and adapting the more universal life philosophies.
 Christensen wrote that he felt this framing approach of applying business theories to life worked for him and his students for a couple of reasons:

 2) The types of business problems we deal with daily are similar to the types of problems we deal with in our personal lives (and vice versa, as the earlier business thinkers showed us).
-Whether it is about prioritizing needs, setting goals, dealing with finite / scarce resources, managing opportunities and threats, we do these things both in life and in business.
+Whether it is about prioritizing needs, setting goals, dealing with finite/scarce resources, managing opportunities and threats, we do these things both in life and in business.

 The book is structured around the key business theories, starting with why we should care about theories at all and explaining the basics of the two core ones – disruption and innovation.
-Then, there are chapters on various other theories like incentives, motivation, deliberate and emergent strategies, discovery-driven planning, strategy development, capital management, entrepreneurship evolution, managing stall points, jobs-based segmentation, insourcing / outsourcing, disruptive growth, new ventures, creativity, culture, marginal cost thinking, etc.
+Then, there are chapters on various other theories like incentives, motivation, deliberate and emergent strategies, discovery-driven planning, strategy development, capital management, entrepreneurship evolution, managing stall points, jobs-based segmentation, insourcing/outsourcing, disruptive growth, new ventures, creativity, culture, marginal cost thinking, etc.

 With each chapter, the authors give an overview of the particular theory, along with key business examples, and then describe how the theory works in the personal context with a couple of examples from Christensen’s own personal experiences.
 Aside from the latter, there are really no other personal anecdotes.
 The aim is to ensure that readers grasp the theory fully first, understand how it applies to personal life, then do their own thinking and application for their individual situations.
 You can search the Harvard Business Review archives for articles on any of these theories, if so inclined, or read this quick Business Insider overview of all of them.

-The theory that resonated most for me was towards the end – on marginal cost thinking.
+The theory that resonated most with me was towards the end – on marginal cost thinking.
 Christensen recounts an anecdote when, as an Oxford student, he decided he could not play basketball on Sundays as that was his time for church and other religious activities.
 As he was the starting center, this was a big problem for his coach and team, particularly as they had a championship game coming up.
 Christensen decided not to resort to the “just this once” rationale that most of us would have done, given similar circumstances.
 His belief is that, if we allow ourselves to cross that line even once, we open ourselves up to doing so again and again in other situations as well.
 He summarizes it as follows:

 It’s easier to hold your principles 100% of the time than it is to hold them 98% of the time.
 The boundary – your personal moral line – is powerful because you don’t cross it; if you have justified doing it once, there’s nothing to stop you doing it again.
 Decide what you stand for.
 And then stand for it all the time.

 Many of us give in to the “just this once” syndrome daily in many micro-decisions without too much thought of the longer-term impact.
 So, Christensen wanted this to be the biggest takeaway for readers: have a sense of purpose and commit to it – not 98% of the time but 100% of the time.
-And, while this is not a new idea, his articulation about his own thought process and approach to doing just that is compelling.
+And, while this is not a new idea, his articulation of his own thought process and approach to doing just that is compelling.
 If you buy and read this book for this section alone, it will be money worth spent.

 Let me list 2-3 other takeaways too: